dhis2/dhis2-docs-implementation/content/implementation/server-hosting.md

 6.  major operating system/database server upgrades (every 2-3 years)

 UIO can provide training on the overall architecture and all things DHIS2-specific and also link the maintainers into the global community of practice in DHIS2 system administration.
 Note that there are pre-requisite requirements in terms of the skills listed above.
 It is not practical or sensible to depend on system administrators who do not have the requisite experience.

+## Software installation and configuration
+There are a number of resources made available by the UIO team to aid in installation:
+- The definitive DHIS2 reference [guide](https://docs.dhis2.org/en/manage/manage.html) is maintained by DHIS2 developers and is important to read thoroughly for a full description of DHIS2 configuration and functionality from the backend perspective.
+An experience system administrator can find what she needs in there to design a full production-ready DHIS2 installation.
+There is quite a lot of additional work to do to provision, monitor and secure the surrounding environment.
+- Ideally installation should be automated, rather than a hand-crafted work of art.
+We provide some [tooling]([https://github](https://github.com/bobjolliffe/dhis2-tools-ng)) for automating at least most aspects of installation using LXD containers.
+This has proved useful to many implementations and takes guidance from the reference material above and elsewhere to encode good practice by default.
+- A current [project](https://github.com/dhis2/dhis2-server-tools) is to modernize the installation approach above and reimplement it to use ansible playbooks and to lessen the dependency on LXD.